A Guide to Paddling Portland Harbor

 When the lobster boats are docked, the waterway between Portland Pier and Custom House Wharf is a neat place to check out.
 You can paddle all the way between them and find a nice calm stretch of water to take a break and get a close-up look at the boats.

-Before the 1900s the waters of the harbor extended to Fore Street, far beyond where Commercial Street and all the wharves now site.
+Up until the 1850s the waters of Casco Bay reached nearly to Fore Street, far beyond where Commercial Street and all the wharves now sit.
 The shoreline of the port was extended further and further over the decades in order to make room for railways and increasing commerce.
 During big storms the waters still rise high enough at high tide to flood many parts of Commercial Street.
 As sea levels rise in the coming decades we can expect flooding to become an increasingly significant problem.

 Soon you’ll reach Dimillo’s Floating Restaurant, a former Staten Island Ferry that is permanently docked at the Long Wharf.
 The slipway between the Long Wharf and Chandler’s Wharf is probably the second busiest area of Portland Harbor, with several tour boats and many yachts moving in and out all day long in the summer.

 Chandler’s Wharf stands out because it’s lined with condominiums.
 This development, completed in 1988, stirred lots of controversy.
-For decades many locals have been concerned that commercial development and tourism-focused businesses will eventually displace the working waterfront and the fishing industry.
+For decades locals, and especially fishermen, have been concerned that commercial development and tourism-focused businesses will eventually displace the working waterfront and the fishing industry.
 The city now has rules in place that limit non-marine related business uses on the wharves, but the fishing industry continues to face many headwinds.
+A coalition of fishermen are currently advocating for further restrictions on development to ensure that the working waterfront doesn’t disappear.

 Chandler's Wharf to the Casco Bay Bridge